TASWG assignment: Write two short stories beginning with the following words. Give one a positive ending and the other a negative one.

-It was incredible and completely unexpected; the sensations as our fingers touched was electric; my heart skipped a beat and I momentarily forgot to breathe.
+It was incredible and completely unexpected; the sensation as our fingers touched was electric; my heart skipped a beat and I momentarily forgot to breathe.

-Sitting at the piano was a pretty little girl with blonde hair and a white dress, practicing scales.
+Sitting at the piano was a pretty little girl with blonde hair and a white dress, practising scales.
 She would play them perfectly going up but stumble on the way down.
-After a while she looked up at me and smiled.
+After a while, she looked up at me and smiled.
 “Hello, are you from the future?”

 “I don’t know.
 Probably,” I said.

 “It’s just that you’re dressed funny.”

 I looked down at my trainers and smiled.
 “What’s your name?”
 I asked.

 “It’s Agnes.”
 She turned and continued her scale practice.

 Agnes was the name of the old lady who had called to look at our house.
 We’d only just put it on the market so we were overjoyed to hear that someone was interested in viewing it so soon.
 However, when she called, we were taken aback by her extreme age and the fact that she didn’t seem interested in buying the house at all.

 After looking briefly around downstairs, in a faltering voice she said, “I’m sorry for wasting your time, I don’t want to buy this place but I lived here as a young girl.
 The house has a terrible secret and I have to share it before I die.”